zigurous/unity-architecture-toolkit/Documentation~/articles/behaviors.md

 ---
-slug: "/manual/behaviours"
+slug: "/manual/behaviors"
 ---

-# Behaviours
+# Behaviors

-The **Architecture Toolkit** includes several behaviours that can be used across an application.
-All of the behaviours derive from `MonoBehaviour`.
+The **Architecture Toolkit** includes several behaviors that can be used across an application.
+All of the behaviors derive from `MonoBehaviour`.

 <hr/>

 ### [CursorLockState](/api/Zigurous.Architecture/CursorLockState)

-Sets the lock state of the cursor when the behaviour is enabled and disabled.
+Sets the lock state of the cursor when the behavior is enabled and disabled.

 <hr/>

 ### [CursorVisibility](/api/Zigurous.Architecture/CursorVisibility)

-Sets the visibility of the cursor when the behaviour is enabled and disabled.
+Sets the visibility of the cursor when the behavior is enabled and disabled.

 <hr/>